MibAX/TastyBites/README.md

     }
 ```

-### Understanding Service vs. Service Interface
+### 04.10 Understanding Service vs. Service Interface
-This section will explain the difference between the service interface and the service implementation, detailing their roles and how they work together to enable dependency injection and unit testing.
+A service interface defines the contract (methods) that a service class must implement, while the service class provides the actual implementation of these methods, handling the business logic.
+The interface allows for flexibility, enabling different implementations of the service.

-### Exploring the API with Swagger
+### 04.11 Exploring the API with Swagger
 Once the service is implemented, we can use Swagger to explore the generated API and interact with our newly created CRUD operations.
 This section will guide you through testing the API endpoints using the Swagger UI.

 ### Summary